 The patented 3D DENTADEFENSE systems that are found is all Eukanuba dog food is highly rated for dental hygiene.
 The brand claims that this food will reduce tartar build-up in just 28 days, which is fairly impressive.

 It is the main competitor to the Royal Canin and although it has excellent dental qualities, it does lack premium nutrients compared to the Royal Canin.
 However, it is still an excellent dog food for labs, which would be the first food to try if your Labrador doesn’t like the Royal Canin alternative.

 It can be hard to find the best dog food for Labs, especially as there are countless choices in the market today.
 They all claim to be the best Labrador dog food, so how can you actually find which one is the best.

 We have done our research to get you the best products out on the market currently.
-In addition to that, below we have our buying guide which is crafted to help you pick out the best dog food for Labradors.
+In addition to that, below we have our buying guide which to help you pick out the best dog food for Labradors.
 They’ll also help you get a better understanding of what things you should look out for when you are researching the web.

 How Much Should You Feed A Labrador?

 If you get a Labrador puppy, you should know that their food should be divided into several smaller portions that are fed to them throughout the day.
 If they try to eat in one go it might not end well.

 From when your Labrador is eight weeks till they are twelve weeks, they should have four meals a day, which are breakfast, lunch, tea, and supper.
 Their last meal should be at least two to three hours before their last trip to the toilet for the day.

 Once they get to three months, their daily portions can be cut into three portions.
 By six months old, you can cut down the lab food to two larger portions.

 Depending on the weight and age of your puppy, there is a suggested amount that your puppy should be fed.
 They can also depend on the brand of the Labrador puppy, as different branded products have different amounts of calories and nutrients.